Benardakaka/KENYA-SCOUT-ASSOCIATION-PROGRESS/README.md

 ## User Stories
 The user would like to.... :
 * See various news sources and select the ones they prefer  to view.
-* View all news sources from the source they selected.
+* View all news sources from the source they selected..
 * See Image description and time the news article was created.
 * Click on an article and read it fully from the news source